"I cannot think of a professional who would not benefit from participating. You g...”

-Design Thinking is an approach to innovation that is driven by deep user understanding, early prototyping, and iterative testing of the potential solutions.
+Design Thinking is a human-centric approach to innovation driven by deep user understanding, early prototyping, and iterative testing and validation of the potential solutions.
 It is a practical methodology and process that guides the development of new, innovative products and services, processes, business models, and strategies.

-By the end of the program, you will be able to identify opportunities for innovation through user research, develop innovative ideas, turn the ideas into early prototypes, and test them with users for feedback.
-Finally, you will learn how to practically apply Design Thinking to business models and how to implement it in your organization.
+By the end of the program, you will be able to identify opportunities for innovation through user research, and develop innovative ideas, turn them into early prototypes, and test them with user for feedback.
+Finally, you will know how to apply Design Thinking practically to business models and implement it in your organization.
 You will be able to employ the structured process and tools routinely in your daily work.

 In the times of affluence and complex challenges, a solely analytical approach to innovating can no longer bring competitive advantage.
 The Design Thinking process, which is also the methodology behind Service Design (Palvelumuotoilu in Finnish), combines and mixes analytical and creative phases for solving business challenges in a practical way.
 It helps you to enhance creativity and your organization´s capability to innovate.
 Design Thinking combined with business innovation methodology forms a powerful and actionable approach to innovation.